 Position: Licensed Clinical Social Worker

-- Provides case management, advocacy and outreach on behalf of patients and their families.
+- Provides trauma-informed, strengths-based interventions on behalf of patients and families.

 - Screens and assesses patients for needs regarding social determinants of health.